 - Stay on the walking tracks.
 Taking shortcuts causes erosion and damages vegetation.

 - Never feed or leave food for animals—you might be bitten or scratched.
 Let animals find their own food.
-Our foods can be harmful.
+Human foods are often harmful to wildlife.

 - Pack strong rubbish bags for storing rubbish during your journey.
 Take all rubbish home with you.
 Carry a small container for cigarette butts.